 Like many other types of animals, the size of a praying mantis dictates the type of prey it consumes.
 A six-inch-long praying mantis may eat hummingbirds and frogs because it’s able to capture these larger types of prey.
 Alternatively, a three-inch praying mantis may stick to capturing crickets and grasshoppers because they are easier to grab.

-It’s easy for a praying mantis to hide in its habitat.
-This is how it’s able to stalk its prey without being noticed.
-Once a praying mantis gets close enough to its prey, it reaches out and grabs it with its front legs.
+Yes, it does.
+Because a praying mantis is able to blend in with its surroundings, it is able to stalk its prey without being noticed.
+Once the insect gets close enough to its prey, it reaches out and grabs it with its front legs.
 Normally, the prey can’t escape this insect’s strong, sharp-edged front legs.
 When the prey becomes grows still, the praying mantis bites into it with its mandibles.
 Its mandibles can easily tear into an insect or larger prey.

-Why Do Female Praying Mantises Bite Off the Heads of Male Praying Mantises?
+Will a Female Praying Mantis Bite Off the Head of a Male Praying Mantis?

 Out of all of the facts surrounding this insect, this is one of the most interesting ones.
 Have you ever heard of a female praying mantis biting off the head of a male praying mantis?
 Though it sounds very strange, this fact is true.

 When a female mates with a male praying mantis she may bite off his head.
 In fact, she may bite off and eat his head, legs, and other parts of his body.
 This is part of the reason why praying mantises have a reputation for being aggressive insects.
-So, the question comes to mind: Why does a female praying mantis do this?
+So, the question comes to mind: Why does the female of the speicies do this?

 While studying this behavior in female praying mantises, scientists noted that this doesn’t happen every time.
 In fact, they found that the female bites off the head of a male praying mantis only 30 percent of the time.
 Even so, it’s one of those incredible mysteries of nature.